Random House Group

 Andrea Pura, Publicist, She/Her

-Andrea Pura is a Publicist at One World and Random House.
-She has worked on campaigns with essayists, novelists, and nonfiction authors across genres including Glennon Doyle, Cathy Park Hong, Nikole Hannah-Jones, Kali Fajardo-Anstine, Fatimah Asghar, and Quiara Alegría Hudes.
-She is a member of POC@PRH, an employee resource group that fosters a culture of inclusivity and self-expression at Penguin Random House.
-Prior to working in publicity, she was a speaking agent at the Penguin Random House Speakers Bureau, a Marketing Associate at Crown, a literary events producer at Symphony Space, and also interned at Akashic Books.
+Andrea Pura is a Publicist at One World.
+She has worked on campaigns with essayists, novelists, and nonfiction authors across genres including Cathy Park Hong, Victor LaValle, Kali Fajardo-Anstine, Donovan X. Ramsey, Fatimah Asghar, and Quiara Alegría Hudes.
+She is a member of the PRH Mentorship Program and a former co-chair of POC@PRH, an employee resource group that fosters a culture of inclusivity and self-expression at Penguin Random House.
+Prior to working in publicity, she was a speaking agent at the Penguin Random House Speakers Bureau, a Marketing Associate at Crown, and a literary events producer at Symphony Space.
+She is a vocal proponent of liquid eyeliner, therapy, and books where nothing really happens.

 Tiffani Ren

-Tiffani Ren is a Marketing Associate at One World and Roc Lit 101.
-Throughout her publishing career, she has had the privilege of working with novelists, poets, and memoir writers across genres, including Phoebe Robinson, Nick Offerman, Bethany Morrow, Kate Gavino, Fiona Davis, and Sabrina Benaim.
+Tiffani Ren is a Associate Marketing Manager at One World and Roc Lit 101.
+Throughout her publishing career, she has had the privilege of working with novelists, poets, and memoir writers across genres, including Victor LaValle, Karla Cornejo Villavicencio, Phoebe Robinson, Nick Offerman, and Kate Gavino.
 She is proud to be a mentor at Girls Write Now—an organization dedicated to uplifting the next generation of writers and leaders—especially as a former mentee of the program.
 In her free time, she enjoys crafting everything from book earrings to crochet tops in addition to roaming and exploring New York City, which she has the pleasure of calling home.

 Sun Robinson-Smith